bitcoin/bitcoin/contrib/linearize/README.md

 # Linearize
-Construct a linear, no-fork, best version of the Bitcoin blockchain.
+Construct a linear, no-fork, best version of the XBit blockchain.

 ## Step 1: Download hash list